amytraylor/amytraylor.github.io/work/working_bibliography.md

 ---

 ## G

+**Groen, A. (2016).** *This wonder which is not one: A cartography of potentials* [RMA thesis].
+Graduate School of Humanities, Utrecht University.
+(Supervisor: dr. Kathrin Thiele; Second Reader: dr. Iris van der Tuin.)
+✓ Text in project folder.
+RMA Gender & Ethnicity thesis.
+On wonder in philosophical discourse (Plato, Aristotle, Descartes, Spinoza, Irigaray, Malabou).
+Does not cite Bennett.
+Not currently cited in draft.

 **Gamble, C., Hanan, J., & Rossdale, C. (2019).** Rethinking the post/nonhuman. *Theory, Culture & Society*, 36(7–8), 3–23.
 ✓ Used: three-strand NM typology (vital materialism / negative materialism / performative materialism).